 Saint Hildegard Speaks

-Nine texts keyed to nine stages of the Hildegard Way — read them at the very spots marked in the book.
-Written by Dr. Annette Esser and photographed by Michael M. Conti on the trail.
+Nine texts keyed to nine trail stages.
+Written by Dr. Annette Esser, photographed by Michael M. Conti on the trail.
 Bring it with you.

 Official Trail Guide